mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 nftables.conf as used with the rest of ruleset, for consistency (though of course they can be stored in any other file(s) as well)::

-  ## Allow connections to/from vpn for system postfix.service
+  ## Allow connections to smtp over vpn for system postfix.service
   # postfix.service :: add rule inet filter vpn.whitelist \
   #   socket cgroupv2 level 2 "system.slice/postfix.service" tcp dport 25 accept

-  ## Allow connections to/from vpn for a scope unit running under "systemd --user"
+  ## Allow connections to intranet mail for a scope unit running under "systemd --user"
   ## "systemd-run" can be used to easily start apps in custom scopes or slices
   # app-mail.scope :: add rule inet filter vpn.whitelist socket cgroupv2 level 5 \
   #   "user.slice/user-1000.slice/user@1000.service/app.slice/app-mail.scope" \
-  #   tcp dport {25, 143} accept
+  #   ip daddr mail.intranet.local tcp dport {25, 143} accept

   ## Only allow whitelisted apps to connect over "my-vpn" iface
   add rule inet filter output oifname my-vpn jump vpn.whitelist add rule inet filter output oifname my-vpn reject with icmpx type admin-prohibited

-  ## Only allow whitelisted apps to receive connections from "my-vpn" iface
-  add rule inet filter output iifname my-vpn jump vpn.whitelist add rule inet filter output iifname my-vpn reject with icmpx type admin-prohibited

-  ## Note: instead of "reject" rules above, chain policy can be used when declaring it:
-  # add chain inet filter vpn.whitelist { policy drop; }

 Commented-out "add rule" lines would normally make this config fail to apply on boot, as those service/scope/slice cgroups won't exist yet at that point in time.